Truthkey/Birth-by-Sleep-Randomizer/README.md

 3. Click "Randomize!"

-4. Wait for each command line box to finish, saying "D one" and press Enter.
+4. Wait for each command line box to finish, saying "Done!" and then press Enter.

 HED and PKG files are usually in this path: **C:\Program Files\Epic Games\KH_1.5_2.5\Image\en**